gregerspoulsen/system-setup/README.md

 To the author that currently means:
 * Create an environment based on recipes so it can be recreated everywhere
 * Support both VM based and native setups.
-* Create a base that is really useful on its own
+* Create a base that is useful on its own
 * Make it possible to extend it with personal preferences with the same portability